gaelfoppolo/gaelfoppolo.com/_posts/2017-07-24-detecting-user-inactivity-in-ios-application.md

 One of my main task nowadays is to develop new applications from scratch.

-The company I work for provide numerous health services and this new app I was asked to create is one of them.
+The company I currently work for provide numerous health services and this new app I was asked to create is one of them.
 And of course, as any service, it has to deal with data.

 However, health is one of these fields where privacy is one of the top priority.
 Guidelines must be follow regarding security, to keep data safe and private.